Series / We Can Be Heroes

 - Phil Olivetti, a former fireman who achieved fleeting fame when he rescued a group of children from a flyaway bouncy castle, and hopes to use this to start a career as motivational speaker.

-- Daniel Sims, a teenage farmer who is donating an eardrum to enable his deaf twin Nathan to hear again.
+- Daniel Sims, a teenage farmer who is donating an eardrum to enable his deaf twin Nathan (also played by Lilley) to hear again.

 - Ricky Wong, a high-achieving physics PhD student whose real passion is acting.